-- (1) To identify, protect, sustain and enhance, where possible and appropriate, the natural and environmental features and functions within the Municipality's green-space system. - (2) To recognize that specific natural heritage and environmental features relate to one another and are best protected as components of larger landscape features or systems such as subwatersheds and valley lands, or as associated units acting together as a complex interconnected by natural corridors.
+- (1) To identify, protect, sustain and enhance, where possible and appropriate, the natural and environmental including the Municipality's Natural Heritage System and Natural Hazard Areas. features and functions within the Municipality's greenspace system. - (2) To recognize that specific natural heritage and environmental features relate to one another and are best protected as components of larger landscape features or systems such as subwatersheds and valley lands, or as associated units acting together as a complex interconnected by natural corridors. - (3) To protect Group A features (provincially significant wetlands and significant habitats of threatened or endangered species) through prohibiting development in such areas. - (4) To protect fish habitat, a Group A feature, by ensuring that proposed new development, site alteration or new land uses will not cause harmful alteration, disruption or destruction of fish habitat and will not cause deposition of any deleterious substances in fish habitat, unless otherwise authorized under the Fisheries Act. - (5)(3) To prevent incompatible development within all environmental features of the Municipality, and to limit and control the impact of permitted compatible development on features and functions. - (6)(4)To promote and encourage the retention of existing woodlots, regionally significant wetlands and ESAs/ANSIs, natural corridors and ecological linkages within the Municipality. - (7)(5) To retain and enhance significant valley lands in their natural state in terms of ecological function, and natural and scenic quality. - (8)(6) To recognize the Municipality's green-space system Natural Heritage System is part of larger systems that cross municipal boundaries and to integrate the Municipality's natural systems environment with similarly identified systems and features in adjoining municipalities. - (9)(7) To encourage partnerships among private and public landowners, public groups, the Conservation Authorities, stewardship councils and the governments of Ontario and Canada for the continued stewardship and enhancement of the Municipality's green-space system. - (10)(8) To seek provincial cooperation so that improved identification and protection of sensitive groundwater areas can be achieved.

-- (3) To protect Group A features (provincially significant wetlands and significant habitats of threatened or endangered species) through prohibiting development in such areas. - (4) To protect fish habitat, a Group A feature, by ensuring that proposed new development, site alteration or new land uses will not cause harmful alteration, disruption or destruction of fish habitat and will not cause deposition of any deleterious substances in fish habitat, unless otherwise authorized under the Fisheries Act. - (5) To prevent incompatible development within all environmental features of the Municipality, and to limit and control the impact of permitted compatible development on features and functions. - (6) To promote and encourage the retention of existing woodlots, regionally significant wetlands and ESAs/ANSIs, natural corridors and ecological linkages within the Municipality. - (7) To retain and enhance significant valley lands in their natural state in terms of ecological function, and natural and scenic quality. - (8) To recognize the Municipality's green-space system is part of larger systems that cross municipal boundaries and to integrate the Municipality's natural systems with similarly identified systems and features in adjoining municipalities. - (9) To encourage partnerships among private and public landowners, public groups, the Conservation Authorities, stewardship councils and the governments of Ontario and Canada for the continued stewardship and enhancement of the Municipality's green-space system. - (10) To seek provincial cooperation so that improved identification and protection of sensitive groundwater areas can be achieved. - (11) To encourage improvements to water quality, base flow and peak flow conditions and general aquatic habitat conditions in all municipal watercourses.
-This involves carefully integrating agricultural drainage needs and development proposals with protection of all natural features, habitats and natural vegetation patterns associated with watercourses. - (12) To reduce the risk to life and the risk of property damage and social disruption from flooding and other natural hazard processes and to ensure new development does not add to or create conditions that might lead to increased natural hazards. - (13) To have regard for the policies of the Provincial Policy Statement and the County of Middlesex Official Plan, and the requirements and policies of Conservation Authorities.
+- (11)(9) To encourage improvements to water quality, base flow and peak flow conditions and general aquatic habitat conditions in all municipal watercourses.
+This involves carefully integrating agricultural drainage needs and development proposals with protection of all natural features, habitats and natural vegetation patterns associated with watercourses. - (10) To reduce the risk to life and the risk of property damage and social disruption from flooding and other natural hazard processes and to ensure new development does not add to or create conditions that might lead to increased natural hazards. - (12)(11) To encourage development and land use patterns that consider the impacts of climate change and aim to adapt to and mitigate those impacts through the promotion of resilient communities. - (13)(12) To have regard for the policies of be consistent with the Provincial Policy Statement and in conformity with the County of Middlesex Official Plan, and the requirements and policies of Conservation Authorities.